aces/Loris/modules/media/README.md

 `php media_upload_digest.php [-days|-months|-years] [number] [-email (optional)]`

-Further, each user that should receive the Media Upload Digest notifications should have the `media_upload_digest` permission, and `Media: Email Digest of Recently Uploaded Files` activated in the notifications tab.
+Further, each user that should receive the Media Upload Digest notifications should have the `media_upload_digest` permission, and `Media: Email Digest of Recently Uploaded Files` activated in the notifications tab of `my preferences`.

 ## Interactions with LORIS